srazash/dsazig/Notes.md

 > Given two crystal balls that will break if dropped from a high enough distance, determine the exact spot in which it will break in the most optimised way.

-If we think of this in terms of a 100 storey building, what we're trying to establish is the lowest floor at which a crystal ball will break.
+If we think of this in terms of a 100 story building, what we're trying to establish is the lowest floor at which a crystal ball will break.

 In DSA terms, we're looking at an array:

-`0 [ f, f . . . f, t, . . . ] n`
+`0 [ . . . f, t, . . . ] n`

 At some point in the array, the value that represents a crystal ball breaking will switch from false to true.
 We are trying to find that point in the most efficient way possible.